Wind Farm Siting Challenge - Phase II

 Oil and Gas Platforms: EMODnet Human Activities portal

 The Human Activities portal from EMODnet has seen considerable improvement over the last year.
-However as the study area for the Arctic Wind Farm Siting Challenge is mostly outside the focal area of the portal many datasets are not relevant.
-The Oil and Gas Platforms is an exception to this and it presently does cover the full set of Norwegian platforms in both the Norwegian and Barents Seas.
+However as the study area for the Arctic Wind Farm Siting Challenge is mostly outside the focal area of the portal, many datasets are not relevant.
+However, the Oil and Gas Platforms dataset available is relevant and it presently covers the full set of Norwegian platforms in both the Norwegian Sea and Barents Sea.
 It is now a viable alternative to the authoritative data available from the Norwegian Petroleum Directorate, as used in Phase I.

 Bathymetry: EMODnet Bathymetry portal